Mike Nickeas: Toronto Blue Jays

 On December 17, 2012, the Mets traded Nickeas, R. A. Dickey, and Josh Thole to the Toronto Blue Jays for Travis d'Arnaud, Noah Syndergaard, John Buck, and Wuilmer Becerra.
 He was assigned to the Buffalo Bisons, the Blue Jays' Triple-A affiliate, for whom Nickeas had previously played, when it had been the Mets' Triple-A affiliate.
 On August 8, 2013, it was reported that Nickeas has been hit with a pitch, resulting in a non-displaced hairline fracture on his forearm.
 Up to his injury, Nickeas had played 49 games for the Bisons, and batted just .166 with 1 home run and 11 RBI.
 His contract was selected by the Blue Jays on September 3 after the Bisons season ended, and the major league rosters expanded.
 Nickeas made only one appearance with the Blue Jays in 2013, coming in as a defensive replacement against the Los Angeles Angels of Anaheim on September 10.
 He did not make a plate appearance, and was outrighted to Buffalo on October 4.

 Nickeas was invited to 2014 spring training, and sent to minor league camp on March 24, 2014.
 He spent the entire 2014 season with the Buffalo Bisons, batting .207 in 49 games.
 On March 9, 2015, it was reported that Nickeas had retired from baseball and gone back to school at Georgia Tech.

-International Career
+International career

-Nickeas was selected by the Great Britain national baseball team for the 2007 European Baseball Championship, winning a silver medal.
+Nickeas was selected to the Great Britain national baseball team for the 2007 European Baseball Championship, winning a silver medal.